hdehaini/cse15l-lab-reports/lab_report_3.md

     In another Logan terminal, Shehhi, joined by Fayez Banihammad, Mohand al Shehri, Ahmed al Ghamdi, and Hamza al Ghamdi, checked in for United Airlines Flight 175, also bound for Los Angeles.
 A couple of Shehhi's colleagues

 ```

+- This command permanently prints out the text file using the `-X` option.
+- This is useful to the user if the permanently want the text to stay in the terminal, so that they can refer back to it.

 ---